-Indicator Management System Means of Verification Indicator 2.1.1 2.1.2 Use of FSC US CWNRA and stakeholder engagement to develop appropriate maps of high conservation value areas Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvested wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+Indicator Management System Means of Verification 2.1.1 2.1.2 Use of FSC US CWNRA and stakeholder engagement to develop appropriate maps of high conservation value areas Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvest wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
 Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
+The State BMP Manuals Track & Trace® HCV Tract Approval Process District of Origin Process

-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires all suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires all suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to ENV-SFIS-01 SFI Certified Sourcing Implementation Manual ENV-COC-01 Enviva Chain of Custody Procedures & Implementation ENV-COC-03 Controlled Sources Risk Assessment FSC US Controlled Wood National Risk Assessment Stakeholder engagement Master Wood Purchase Agreement State BMP Manuals Track & Trace® HCV Tract Approval Process District of Origin Process avoid feedstock sources from land use change.
-Enviva uses its Tract Approval process and District of Origin process to assess feedstock purchases conformance to these indicators 2.2.3 Control system/Procedures a.
-Preamble citations 2.2.3 2.2.4 2.4.1 Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: (items related to this indicator are underlined) • Illegally harvest wood; • Wood harvested in violation of traditional and civil rights; • Wood harvested from forests where high conservation values are threatened by management activities; • Wood harvested from old growth or semi-natural forests being converted to plantations or non- forest use; • Wood from forests were genetically modified trees are planted; • Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
-The Master Wood Purchase Agreement requires suppliers to avoid key ecosystems and habitats such as old growth forests and forest that could be threatened by forest management activities.
-The Enviva Forest Conservation Fund, a \$5 million, 10-year program sponsored by Enviva a.
+222 Agreement requires suppliers to abide by forest management activities regulations.
+Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
+The Agreement requires suppliers to avoid feedstock sources from land use change.
+Enviva uses its Tract Approval process and District of Origin process to assess feedstock purchases conformance to these indicators a.
+Draambla citations 2.2.3 2.2.4 2.4.1 Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood: (items related to this indicator are underlined) • Illegally harvest wood; • Wood harvested in violation of traditional and civil rights; • Wood harvested from forests where high conservation values are threatened by management activities; • Wood harvested from old growth or semi- natural forests being converted to plantations or non-forest use; • Wood from forests were genetically modified trees are planted; • Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work. a.
 Preamble citations b.
 ENV-SFIS-01 Certified Sourcing Implementation Manual c.
 Track & Trace® Program d.
 ENV-COC-01 Implementation Manual e.
 ENV-COC-02 CS Procedure f.
 ENV-COC-03 CS Risk Assessment g.
 Master Wood Purchase Agreement h.
 Track & Trace® i.
 District of Origin Process j.
 HCV Tract Approval Process k.
-State BMP Manuals and BMP monitoring data and administered by the U.S. Endowment for Forestry and Communities, is designed to protect tens of thousands of
+State BMP Manuals and BMP monitoring data